 The most fitting description for The Girl in the Spider’s Web in comparison to David Fincher’s peerless predecessor, The Girl With the Dragon Tattoo, can be summed up by their opening credit sequences.
-In true Fincher fashion, Dragon Tattoo’s stylistic opening credits were a 90’s grunge music video wrapped in bleeding with slimy black ink and fire.
+In true Fincher fashion, Dragon Tattoo’s stylistic opening credits were a 90’s grunge music video bleeding with slimy black ink and fire.
 Set to a cover of Led Zeppelin’s “Immigrant Song” by Trent Reznor and Atticus Ross with vocals by Karen O, this set the violent, deranged tone for the dark and seedy mystery that we were about to be engulfed into.
 This new film’s opening credits attempt to recreate the same aesthetic, but with much cleaner visuals, and a dull generic somber musical score.
 This is almost the perfect metaphor to sum up this entire film: a bland, generic imitation of a much more striking and memorable work of art, but sands the edges off to such a degree that it completely misses the original’s point.

 For what is supposed to be a mystery series, the conflict at the core

 There’s a heavier emphasis on action sequences this time around, presumably to keep the attention of anyone who might have been bored during the first film.
 While the cinematography at points, especially early on, create some vibrant and striking images with beautiful lighting and framing, its excellence is offset by the amount of rapid editing and shaky cam during the action scenes.